w3f/polkadot-wiki/docs/learn/learn-staking.md

 #### In theory

-To maximize rewards and minimize risk one could select those validators
+To maximize rewards and minimize risk, one could select those validators
 that:

 - have era points above average (because they will get more rewards for being active),